-The trail network's connectivity-or which parts of the City and region it touches-was a large theme across focus group meetings.
-Many stakeholders discussed areas they felt were not reached by the trail network or had significant gaps in connectivity.
-Within the City of Raleigh, many pointed to downtown, lower-income neighborhoods, communities of color, and Southeast Raleigh as areas that with perceived gaps in the trail network.
-Brier Creek was also mentioned as an area of the City that needed more access to the trail network.
-Outside of the City, stakeholders emphasized the importance of regional connections and partnerships, particularly Wake Forest and Cary.
+The trail network's connectivity-or which parts of the city and region it touches-was a common theme across focus groups.
+Many stakeholders discussed areas they felt were not reached by the trail network or where there were significant gaps in connectivity.
+Within the City of Raleigh, many pointed to downtown, lower-income neighborhoods, communities of color, and Southeast Raleigh as areas with perceived gaps in the trail network.
+Brier Creek was also mentioned as an area of the city that needed more access to the trail network.
+Outside of the city, stakeholders emphasized the importance of regional connections and partnerships, particularly to/with Wake Forest and Cary.